chrisjk123/laravel-helpers/README.md

 ## Usage

-To review all the methods please review the docs at [docs.chriscreate.co.uk](https://docs.chriscreate.co.uk/laravel-helpers/introduction).
+To review all the methods please review the unit tests.

 ### Testing